marinapapa/HoPE-model/README.md

 ## _The simulation_

 Agents move in a periodic space and have a personal 'state' as mentioned above.
-This state (through its actions) defines how each agent will update its position and heading.
+This state (through its actions) defines how each agent will update its position and velocity.
+Time-steps in the model are referred to as 'ticks'.

 ### __Application keys:__

 1. PgUp: speed-up simulation
 2. PgDown: slow-down simulation
-3. Space: stop/continue simulation
+3. Space: pause/continue simulation
 4. Right Arrow: run 1 simulation step
+5. A: darkens background
+6. T: shows the position trail of each pigeon-agent
+7. Shift+T: shows the position trail of each predator-agent
+8. K: kills or revives predator-agents
+9. 1: applies colormap of id of pigeon-agents
+10. 2: applies colormap of speed of pigeon-agents
+11. 4: applies colormap of state of pigeon-agents
+12. 5: applies colormap of flock id of pigeon-agents (which flock each individual belongs to)
+13. 6: colors the pigeon-agent that is the target of a predator
+14. Shift+1: applies colormap of id of predator-agents
+15. Shift+2: applies colormap of state of predator-agents

 ## _Data Collection_

-Under development.
+The model exports data in _.csv_ format.
+It creates a unique folder within the user-defined data_folder (in the config.json), in which it saves a single .csv file for each Observer, as defined in the config file.
+Sampling frequency and output name of each files are also controled by the config.
+In its current state, the model exports (1) timeseries of positions, heading, speed etc for each agent, (2) timeseries on information of the neighbors of each agent (id, distance to, bearing angle etc), (3) information about the flock(s) that form during the simulation, (4) timeseries of the effect of coorindation forces acting on each agent.
+More observers are present in the model and can be used by including them in the config file.

 ## Authors
 * **Marina Papadopoulou** - PhD student - For any problem email at: <m.papadopoulou@rug.nl>